Kulgar/redmine_discussions_plugin/README.md

 You also have to restart your app if your modify the routes.rb file.

+Don't worry if the routes to access discussions no longer work, we will repair that in a moment.

+Also, if you copy/paste the model file from the generated code by the scaffold, the model shouldn't inherite from `ApplicationRecord` => that class doesn't exist in redmine.
+So replace the inheritance with `ActiveRecord::Base`

 ### Permissions

 We want to allow only some specific profile to access the discussions feature.